Retrodolivo/Nixie-clock/README.md

 There are two ways of power supply designing: use of transformer or step-up converter.
 Transformer is a bulky solution.
 Also it's quite dangerous due to high voltage connector.
 So I decide to use a step-up converter based on popular MC34063 IC.
 <p align="center">
 <img src="img/power_supply.jpeg" width="60%"></p>
-This is classic scheme of impulse converter.
+This is classic scheme of impulse dc-dc converter.
+The key principle that energy is storing in inductor and capacitor at On-state of the switch.
+And realising at Off-state.
+Switch state is controlling by PWM controller(MC34063).
+Elements values was chosen experimentaly according to MC34063 datasheet.
+Input voltage is +9 volts AC which comes from external impulse power supply unit.
+For logic part supply I used an linear regulator LM3805 +5 volts output.